KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 [Device Control](https://learn.microsoft.com/en-us/defender-endpoint/device-control-overview) enables controls related to usage and installation of peripheral (USB/Bluetooth) or other devices on endpoints.

 When it comes to Windows Event logs, for Device Control there is no specific set of events or a specific path where all the events reside.
 It is more complicated to identify block events.
-I could not find any specific set of events to look for to ensure all Device Control events are monitored.
+I could not find an exhaustive set of events to look for to ensure all Device Control events are monitored.
 The most relevant events are logged under

 - **Security**
 - **Microsoft > Windows > Kernel > PnP > Configuration**